 Starbucks in the U.S. – additional information

 Founded in 1971 in Seattle, Washington, Starbucks expanded outside of the U.S. for the first time in 1996 when it launched in Japan.
 As of 2014, the chain’s green, twin-tailed mermaid was adorning coffee cups in every continent.
-The cities with the largest number of Starbucks stores worldwide as of May 2014 included many U.S. cities including New York City with 277 stores, Chicago with 164 stores and Seattle itself with 142 stores.
+The cities with the largest number of Starbucks stores worldwide as of May 2014 included many U.S. cities such as New York City with 277 stores, Chicago with 164 stores and Seattle itself with 142 stores.
 The city with the largest number of Starbucks stores was not in the U.S. but in South Korea, with Seoul boasting 284 stores.

 Of course Starbucks does not just sell coffee, with the majority of stores now offering customers a range of hot and cold food.
 In a survey in 2014, consumers were asked; ‘How likely would you be to try a lunch menu at Starbucks if more menu options were offered?’
 The results of the survey revealed that 27 percent of respondents were somewhat likely to try a lunch menu if more menu options were offered but an overwhelming 63 percent of respondents stated that they were not at all likely to try a lunch menu.